 My Memorials (those I created and those I manage) and my Virtual Cemeteries are works-in-progress.
-I am, admittedly, a perfectionist in all my endeavors.
 I appreciate all the fine details that help flesh-out the biographies of loved ones whose lives were fully lived.
-CAVEAT EMPTOR: I am not infallible.
-If I've made a mistake, I respond positively to pleasant suggestions for corrections.
+CAVEAT EMPTOR: I'm not infallible.
+I respond positively to pleasant suggestions for corrections.
 If you leave a message on this profile page but have disabled the message feature on your profile, I will be unable to reply.
 FAG is an incredible venue that works great when everyone treats one another with respect and cooperation.

-Unfortunately, there are FAG bullies who prefer to boss others and are in a race to rack up huge numbers of memorials; created and managed!
+Sadly, there are FAG bullies who prefer to boss others in their race to rack up huge numbers of memorials - created and managed!
 They deliberately refuse to grant transfers to folks with the right to manage memorials of their own relatives.
-I am NOT on of them!
-I'll be delighted to transfer your family members to you - just tell me how you relate.
+I'm NOT one of them!
+I'll be tickled to transfer your family folks to you, under FAG's rules on transfers.

 CORRECTIONS + ADDITIONS:

 If you wish to offer information regarding corrections, family links, or provide additional data that I can incorporate into an individual's bio, please click the 'Edit' tab on the memorial in question and use the "Suggest a Correction" link to send me an email.
 I'll be delighted to accommodate.
 Please don't post requests on my profile page - I'll see your SAC Edit/email and respond more quickly.

 Per FAG and Ancestry policies regarding photos I have taken and/or biographies I have written: I hold the copyright, so kindly credit me if you post my pix or bios on any website.
 Thanks!

 |Find A Grave Friends|